 Is it true you sometimes have school on a snowy day so that we will not lose state aid?

 No. Snow days do not affect state aid.
-Students must attend a minimum number of days each year.
+Schools must be open a minimum number of days each year per state law.
 If we use too many snow days, we make up the time by shortening our spring break.

 The roads were in no shape for my teen to drive to school.
 Why was school not closed?